haproxy/haproxy/doc/lua-api/index.rst

   By default, if no length is provided, all incoming data, starting at the given offset, are removed.
 Do not providing an offset is the same that setting it to 0.
-A positive offset is relative to the begining of incoming data of the channel buffer while negative offset is relative to their end.
+A positive offset is relative to the beginning of incoming data of the channel buffer while negative offset is relative to their end.

   :param class_channel channel: The manipulated Channel.